symfony/symfony-docs/workflow/usage.rst

 .. note::

-The marking store type could be "property_accessor", "scalar" or "state_machine".
+    The marking store type could be "property_accessor" or "scalar".
-The latter makes your workflow behave as a state machine.
+    A scalar marking type does not support a model being on multiple places.

 With this workflow named ``blog_publishing`` you can get help to decide what actions that are allowed on a blog post.